 CREST is supported by an Industry Advisory Panel who provide recommendations, independent advice, information and direction to the project.
 The panel consists of experts from all areas of industry including environmental, manufacturing, consultancy, energy, and the council.
 More information about individual members of the panel is provided below.

 Adrian, an industrial chemist, with an MSc in Management Studies, has worked within the manufacturing industry for almost thirty years.
-He has extensive experience of the chemicals industry and the metals sector, with a proven track record as a Company Director for over 20 years.

 Adrian has a number of business interests as well a passion for nature and the environment.
 He is currently Chair of the Marches Nature Partnership and a Shropshire Wildlife Trust Trustee.
 Previously, he Chaired the UK Aluminium Industry trade association, the Aluminium Federation, and was the previous Chair and one of the founders of the Meres and Mosses Business Environment Network.

 Andy is Chair of the Marches Business Environment Networks and the Environment & Sustainability Specialist for Ricoh UK Products Ltd; part of a global organisation, where he has worked for over 30 years.
 A proven leading sustainability practitioner on a local, national and international basis, he is a subject matter expert on the circular economy and has a thorough understanding of strategic long term goals for sustainability.
-His pragmatic approach ensures the delivery of environmental innovation, stakeholder collaboration, and financial benefits.

 Andy’s objective is to encourage environmental best practice; demonstrating to businesses, academia and policy makers that environmental impact reduction and commercial benefits are synonymous with sustainability, being widely achievable through collaboration

 Having trained in Town and Country Planning, Colin worked with various environmental organisations in the public and voluntary sector throughout the East Midlands in the early 1980’s.
 This was followed by five years in the South Pennines as Deputy Director for the Groundwork Trust, undertaking a wide range of large and community scale landscape initiatives.
-All involved a mix of private and public sector support and stakeholder involvement.

-Over the past 25 years he has worked as CEO for the Shropshire Wildlife Trust, an organisation with 11000 members, 100 supporting businesses and over 600 active volunteers.
+Over the past 25 years Colin has worked as CEO for the Shropshire Wildlife Trust, an organisation with 11000 members, 100 supporting businesses and over 600 active volunteers.
 Responsible for managing a significant number of nature reserves and working with many private landowners and farmers; landscape scale programmes have included the establishment of the ‘Back to Purple’ scheme on the Stiperstones, attaining Nature Improvement Area status for the Meres and Mosses of North Shropshire and South Cheshire, and a wide array of River catchment initiatives within the Severn Basin related to natural flood management and water quality improvements.

 Mandy is the founding director of E4environment (est. 1999), an environmental consultancy specialising in waste management and renewable energy for both private and public sector clients.
 She has a background in the farm and food sector, has worked on large scale waste strategies and in the past 20 years been involved in the development of many Anaerobic Digestion sites.